-Jean-François Kouassi, also known as JFK, a youth leader in Côte d’Ivoire, has been convicted and sentenced to a short prison term following public criticism of alleged irregularities in civil service recruitment.
+Jean-François Kouassi, also known as JFK, a youth leader in Côte d’Ivoire, has been convicted and sentenced to a suspended prison term following his public criticisms of alleged irregularities in civil service recruitment.

 He was first held in police custody before being presented to judicial authorities on January 12, 2026 and placed in pre-trial detention.
 Prosecutors charged him with disturbing public order, defamation, spreading false information online, and false denunciation.
 During the trial, the prosecution argued that his actions risked undermining public order and harming the reputation of individuals involved in the recruitment process.